Armored Fleet Dairugger XV

-In the United States, it was heavily edited to become part of the Voltron series.
+In the United States, the series was heavily edited to become part of the Voltron series.
 The Dairugger footage was the primary source for the "Vehicle Voltron" episodes, though various footage was also inserted into the more commonly known "Lion Voltron" episodes (themselves adapted from another, unrelated Japanese series, Beast King GoLion).

 Story

 The Rugger Team is an exploration, planetary survey, and defensive force.
 Planet Earth is in a time of prosperity.
 The Galaxy Garrison launches a mission to explore the galaxy, colonize, and build new maps of the stars.
 Soon after commencing the mission, the Rugger Team and their starship, the Rugger Guard, are attacked by the xenophobic Galveston Empire.
 The Galveston homeworld is dying and their space fleet are also on a mission of exploration and colonization.
 Dairugger, the super robot, must defend the Rugger Guard and its fleet as they attempt to continue their mission.
 When Galveston repeatedly refuses to accept peaceful coexistence, the Rugger Guard mission turns to finding the Galveston homeworld, liberating its people from their despotic Emperor, and helping them find a new planet before their world collapses.